 Talk

 • Listen.
 If they do want to talk, just taking the time to listen about what has happened can help, even if it’s difficult for you to hear.
-You might have a lot of questions but try not to interrupt.
+You might have a lot of questions but try not to interrupt or ask too many questions.

 Support

-• Check in with them .
+• Check-in with them.
 They might be withdrawing from their regular activities and, while it’s important to respect their wishes, it’s also helpful to continue to show your support beyond the first few days.
-Just sending texts or emails, or calling on a regular basis, will show them that you care and that you haven’t left them alone.
+Just sending texts or emails, or calling regularly, will show them that you care and that you haven’t left them alone.
 They’re more likely to reach out for help if they know you’re in this with them.

 • Look after yourself.
 Supporting someone can be difficult and it's OK to take time and space for yourself sometimes.
-You may feel upset, angry or helpless.
+You may feel upset, angry, or helpless.
 If this is the case, it's important that you seek help for yourself.
+You can do this by contacting the mental Health and Wellbeing team.

 Back